zindy/micro-manager/DeviceAdapters/SerialShutter/README.md

 ## Synopsis

-This device adapter makes it possible the use any USB serial -> TTL converters directly as TTL shutters.
+This device adapter makes it possible to use any USB serial -> TTL converters directly as TTL shutters.
 As long as the RTS or DTR line are exposed, no microcontroller is actually required to make this work.

 ## Wiring